 '''

-execute simulation {
+execute_simulation {

 T = 0;

 initialize the values of all nets and variables;

 schedule all initialization events into time 0 slot;

 while (some time slot is nonempty) {

 move to the next future nonempty time slot and set T;

 execute time_slot (T);

 execute time slot {

 execute_region (preponed);

 execute region (pre-active);

 while (any region in [active ... pre-postponed] is nonempty) {

 while (any region in [active ... post-observed] is nonempty) {

 execute region (active);

 R = first nonempty region in [active ... post-observed];

 if (R is nonempty)

 move events in R to the active region;

-while (any region in [reactive ... re-inactive re-NBA] is nonempty) {
+while (any region in [reactive ... re-inactive Post-re-NBA] is nonempty) {

 execute_region (reactive);

-R = first nonempty region in [reactive ... re-inactive re-NBA];
+R = first nonempty region in [reactive ... re-inactive Post-re-NBA];

 if (R is nonempty)

 move events in R to the reactive region;

-if (all regions in [active ... re-inactive re-NBA] are empty)
+if (all regions in [active ... re-inactive Post-re-NBA] are empty)

 execute region (pre-postponed);

 execute_region (postponed);

 execute region {

 while (region is nonempty) {

 E = any event from region;

 remove E from the region;

 if (E is an update event)

 update the modified object;

 evaluate processes sensitive to the object and possibly schedule

 further events for execution;

 } else { / E is an evaluation event /

 evaluate the process associated with the event and possibly

 schedule further events for execution;

 }

 '''

-The Iterative regions and their order are Active, Inactive, Pre-NBA, NBA, Post-NBA, Observed, Postobserved, Reactive, Re-inactive, Re-NBA and Pre-postponed.
-As shown in the algorithm, once the Reactive, or Re-Inactive or Re-NBA regions are processed, iteration over the other regions does not resume until these two three regions are empty.
+The Iterative regions and their order are Active, Inactive, Pre-NBA, NBA, Post-NBA, Observed, Post-observed, Reactive, Re-inactive, Pre-re-NBA, Re-NBA, Post-re-NBA and Pre-postponed.
+As shown in the algorithm, once the Reactive, or Re-Inactive, Pre-re-NBA, Re-NBA or Post-re-NBA regions are processed, iteration over the other regions does not resume until these two five regions are empty.